JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 ---

 Southwark Council has posted a [lengthy statement](https://www.southwark.gov.uk/regeneration/elephant-and-castle?chapter=13) in defence of its treatment of the shopping centre traders, as around [40 face the loss of their livelihood](https://latinelephant.org/displaced-traders-with-no-relocation/#Sayed) when the centre closes on 24 September, according to research by local charity Latin Elephant.

+The updated statement tries to answer the fierce criticism of Southwark and developer Delancy from the traders and their supporters, as voiced on the [BBC Radio London's Drive time with Eddie Nestor](https://www.bbc.co.uk/sounds/play/p08pkr7b) programme.

 Southwark's statement says that 45 traders have been relocated, with 31 'remaining'.
 These 'remaining' unallocated traders, with nowhere to go, have received £3000 each from the Business Transition Grant.
 They will receive a second payment of an unspecified amount _'near the closure of the shopping centre'_ ;  given the number of traders and the total size of the Business Transition Grant fund (£200k) this is likely to be about another £3000.
 Southwark also say that unallocated traders _'are able to claim from the relocation fund'_ , but this will be of little use to them if they have nowhere to relocate to.